NationalSecurityAgency/emissary/RELEASING.md

 ### Patch Release

 Releases may have bugs or vulnerabilities with a high enough severity that requires a patch release to fix.
+Patch releases can only be performed from a patch branch (described below).

 #### Create Patch Branch